airswap/airswap-about/frequently-asked-questions.md

 ### How can I contribute to AirSwap?

 There are lots of ways to get involved in AirSwap, from generating ideas, to coordinating projects, contributing design and code, and helping to spread the word.
-Learn more about the different activities [here](activities/overview.md).

 ### How do contributors get rewarded?